Integrating large language models and active inference to understand eye movements in reading and dyslexia: Methods

 Action selection in the active inference framework involves choosing a policy, represented by a sequence of control states $u_1,u_2,\dots,u_t$, that is expected to minimize free energy most effectively in the future.
-The policy distribution $\boldsymbol{\pi}$ is defined by the Softmax function $\sigma(\cdot)$ and the \emph{expected free energy (EFE)} of the policies, denoted by $\mathbf{G}$.
-The EFE incorporates goal-directed components of action selection.
-Additionally, the precision term $\gamma$ plays a role in encoding the confidence of beliefs concerning $\mathbf{G}$.
+The policy distribution $\boldsymbol{\pi}$ is defined by the Softmax function $\sigma(\cdot)$.
+In this equation, a crucial rule is played by the \emph{expected free energy (EFE)} of the policies, denoted by $\mathbf{G}$.
+The EFE incorporates goal-directed components of action selection and can be interpreted as the expected variational free energy under future outcomes.
+Additionally, in this equation the precision term $\gamma$ plays a role in encoding the confidence of beliefs concerning $\mathbf{G}$.

 The EFE $\mathbf{G}(\pi_t)$ of each policy $\pi_t$ is defined as:

 where $D_{KL}\left[\cdot\parallel\cdot\right]$ and $H\left[\cdot\right]$ are, respectively, the Kullback-Leibler divergence and the Shannon entropy, $Q\left(o_{\tau},s_{\tau}|\pi\right)\triangleq P\left(o_{\tau},s_{\tau}\right)Q\left(s_{\tau}|\pi\right)$ is the predicted posterior distribution, $Q\left(o_{\tau}|\pi\right)=\sum_{s_{\tau}}Q\left(o_{\tau},s_{\tau}|\pi\right)$ is the predicted outcome, $P\left( o_\tau \right)$ is a categorical distribution representing the preferred outcome and encoded by $\mathbf{C}$, and $P\left(o_\tau|s_\tau\right)$ is the likelihood of the generative model encoded by the matrix $\mathbf{A}$.